 - Link Clicks – Total number of times a link was clicked in a tweet

 - Promoted – Tweets you used as an ad to reach a wider group of followers

 - Engagements – This is the total number of times a user has interacted with a Tweet.
 This includes all clicks anywhere on the Tweet (hashtags, avatar, links, username, Tweet expansion), retweets, clicks, follows and likes.

 - Engagement Rate – The number of Engagements (clicks, retweets, replies, follows and likes) divided by the total number of Impressions

-With Promoted accounts, you can promote your Twitter handle to users who are not currently following you.
-Popularly know as Followers campaign, this type of promotion helps your brand to reach a wider audience.
-Learn more about Promoted accounts here.
+With Promoted Accounts, you can promote your Twitter handle to users who are not currently following you.
+Popularly known as the Followers campaign, this type of promotion helps your brand to reach a wider audience.

 When on Twitter, users can see what topics are trending.
-With Promoted Trends, you can promote your brand, topic or a hashtag for 24 hours alongside the Trends list.
-Learn more.
+With Promoted Trends, you can promote your brand, topic or hashtag for 24 hours alongside the Trends list.